cxlanyagege/S200H-NUC-Hackintosh/README.md

 ### Some applications like Chrome or Hackintool become freezing after waking up from sleeping, and unable to play videos

-Currently it is a well-known problem happened on S200.
+Currently it's a well-known problem happened on S200.
 After talking with other hakintosh experts, we still have no idea and the effective solution

+### HEVC is not presenting, the hardware and BIOS configurations are all correct

+Refer to [Issues #5](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/issues/5), you may manually download the newer version of [Lilu](https://github.com/acidanthera/Lilu/releases) and [Whatevergreen](https://github.com/acidanthera/WhateverGreen/releases), unzip them and replace stock kext in `/EFI/CLOVER/Kexts/Other`

+### Screen artifacts or flickering present in some working load

+Fortunately, most users won't have this problem except the boot stage.
+This is because some displays may have compatible problems connecting via HDMI, if you are still facing this issue after replacing displays, please refer to [Issues #3](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/issues/3)

+### Can I add discrete graphics?
+NVIDIA or AMD?
+Which one is better?
+And where can I buy the dock

+NVIDIA webdriver isn't compatible with macOS 10.14 Mojave and above, unless you want to try some old stuff (eg. GT710), so AMD is always recommended.
+If you don't know which one is suitable, please refer to [the list of compatible AMD graphics in macOS](https://github.com/CrazyPegAsus/macOS-Mojave-Compatibility-hardware-list#%E9%A6%96%E9%80%89-%E8%93%9D%E5%AE%9D%E7%9F%B3-%E5%BE%AE%E6%98%9F-%E7%9A%84).
+The dock I buy is from [Taobao](https://item.taobao.com/item.htm?spm=a1z10.5-c-s.w4002-21839614856.41.178472171zqPyZ&id=593258062526), you can also make your own dock if you are interested in.
+If you want more information and discussion about dock and dGPU, please go to [Issues #10](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/issues/10)

+### Does this EFI support OTA updates in macOS?
+For example, from 10.15.4 to 10.15.5, or even 10.16 in future

+OTA usually survives in minor updates, but that does not mean you will never face tiny bugs or even boot failure after upgrading.
+Here is what you can do before (and after) upgrading:

+1. Disable auto updates inside macOS
+2. Make sure you backup your personal files
+3. You may go to forums or [Issues](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/issues) to see if there are any successful or failed update results

+I'm sorry that this repo is gradually being stoped maintaining due to lack of testing machine.
+So smooth upgrade to 10.16 without any issues by only using this EFI would never (or let's say 0.01% survival rate) exist

-### I meet some problems in using macOS by this EFI
+### I meet other problems in using macOS by this EFI

 You may refer to [Issues](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/issues) to check if others meet the same situation.
 Otherwise you may create your own issues.
 Great suggestions and bug reports are always welcomed